Manideep-N/Power_Bi_Projects/Data Professional Survey/README.md

 - Understand the salary distribution by job role and country.
 - Identify commonly used programming languages and tools.
 - Examine the effect of work hours, experience, and geography on compensation.
-- Provide a visual dashboard for easy exploration of the data.
+- Provide a visual dashboard for easy data exploration.

 ---